spyder-ide/spyder/spyderlib/utils/inspector/tutorial.rst

 --------------------------------

-Right-clicking on arrays in the variable explorer gives options to plot and analyse these further.
+Right-clicking on arrays in the variable explorer gives options to plot and analyze these further.

 Double clicking on a dictionary object opens a new window that displays the dictionary nicely.